Traveling with your four-legged friend can sometimes be stressful if you own a dog.

 Follow a few comfort and safety doggy traveling tips to arrive at your destination more relaxed and happy.

-Many people fear their travelling days would be over if they got a dog.
-While it may take a little more time to plan at first, having a dog doesn't have to tie you down.
+Many fear their traveling days would be over if they got a dog.
+While it may take a little more time to plan, having a dog doesn't have to tie you down.

-Once you weigh your options and have a plan on how to travel with a dog efficiently and safely, you may only need to make slight changes for each trip with little compromise.
+Once you weigh your options and plan how to travel with a dog efficiently and safely, you may only need to make slight changes for each trip with little compromise.

 One important thing to remember is to start planning your dog-friendly trips early.

 If you have a young puppy who likes to travel, take him on short trips immediately.

 Get your puppy used to a dog crate, car seats, strangers, and other related aspects of traveling before you try going on an extended vacation.